hvl71/terraform-azure-devcontainer/README.md

 2/ There are multiple ways to authenticate to Azure with Terraform.
 I want to automate it, yet make it simple for a relative terraform newbie like myself.
 I use a service principal and expect it to be configured on the host system (or WSL if using that).
 There are probably smarter ways.
-I just want something to get up and running and can always reviist.
+I just want something to up and running and can always revisit.
 Iterations are everything in IT right..